Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 that is widely used for data science and scientific computing.
 It comes with a sizable number of pre-installed libraries and tools that are frequently used in these domains, including Jupyter Notebook, NumPy, Pandas, and Matplotlib.
+(Root, 2020)

 Anaconda is designed to make it easy to set up and manage Python environments, which are essentially separate installations of Python with their own dependencies and libraries.
 When working on several projects with various requirements, this is especially helpful because it enables you to keep them separate from one another.
+(Root, 2020)

 The Conda package manager, which lets you easily install, update, and manage additional software packages and libraries, is included with Anaconda in addition to Python and its libraries.
 When working with non-Python libraries that are necessary for your project, this can be helpful.
+(McKinney, 2022)

 Utilising Anaconda has several benefits, one of which is how much easier it makes it to set up a Python environment for data research or scientific computing.
 It removes the need to individually install and configure each library, which can be a time-consuming and error-prone operation, by offering a pre-built distribution with many of the frequently used libraries already installed.
+(O Reilly, n.d.)

 Overall, Anaconda is a robust and adaptable tool that is well-liked by those who work in data research and scientific computing.
 Researchers,